Last Updated on September 22, 2021 by motologs

 - Motor vehicle movement treaty.

-In view of the pandemic situation in 2020, some entry points may remain closed between India and Nepal.
-Check for updates before you plan.
-If Bhansar Permit and Documents Required for Entering Nepal by Bike or Car were helpful then leave a comment.
+This concludes Bhansar Permit and Documents Required for Entering Nepal by Bike or Car.
 Let us know if you have any doubts and we will be happy to clarify.